d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 ## Block padding...

-Encryption is done in 4096 byte blocks.
-If the data is fewer than 4096 bytes, then 1 byte is added to the length, and then padded up to the next 8 byte boundary.
+Encryption is done in up to 4096 byte blocks.

+One(1) byte is added to the length, and then padded up to the next 8 byte boundary.
-Adding 1 byte first causes there to always be extra space added, where a buffer might already be a length that is a multiple of 8 bytes; In this case, 8 more bytes will be added (1 + 7 to pad to next boundary).

-If a block of data is larger than 4096 bytes; then each 4096 byte block is processed separately.
-Again, if the last block after all other complete 4096 byte blocks have been processed is shorter than 4096 bytes, then the padding is applied to this block.
+If the total block of data is larger than 4096 bytes; then each 4096 byte block is processed separately.

-The padding is merely to allow wide parallel operations across the data, and serves no other purpose.
+The last byte of the last block is the number of bytes to remove from the end.
+Other bytes added to pad to 8 byte boundary (will be 0 in this implementation, though there is no specific requirement to be 0).

 ```
 //
 encrypt( data, datalen ) {
-	int outlen = datalen;
+	int outlen = datalen + 1;
-	if( outlen < 4096 ) {
-		outlen += 1; // add 1 byte for pad length

 	if( outlen & 7 )
 		outlen += ( 8 - (outlen&7) );
-	}

 	char *output = malloc( outlen );
 	((uin64_t*)( output + outlen-8 ))[0] = 0; // make sure all extra pad bytes are 0
 	output[outlen-1] = outlen - datalen; // save pad to recover length.
-	memcpy( output, data, datalen );
+	memcpy( output, data, datalen ); // encryption happens in-place.

 	/* ... do real work ... */
 }